trjohnny/RL_project/README.md

 * verbose: 1 (print every 100 episodes) | 2 (every 10) | 3 (print every episode)
 * episodes: the number of episodes to run

+Please note: To test the repo with the notebook and change hyperparameters, pass them to the constructor of the Agent.

 ## Follow up

-Iperparameter optimization is still under review but will be ready soon :)
+Hyperparameter optimization is still under review but will be ready soon :)

 ## References
 <a id="1">[1]</a>